Dalton-Ellis Hall: Dalton Hall

-Dalton Hall was founded by the Quakers 1876 as accommodation for students from a Quaker background attending Owens College, the forerunner to the University of Manchester.
+Dalton Hall was founded by the Quakers in 1881 as accommodation for students from a Quaker background attending Owens College, the forerunner to the University of Manchester.
 It was named after John Dalton, a scientist and Quaker in the city.
-At the time Owens College was one of only two institutions in the country to admit dissenters.
 The hall moved to the building currently used as Dalton-Ellis's Main Hall in 1882.
 The building, like the neighbouring St Chrysostom's Church was designed by George T Redmayne.

 In 1892 the large Victorian house now known as Eaglesfield was bought to increase the hall's capacity.
-In the early years of the 20th century its capacity was increased with the addition of the Nield Wing extension to Main Hall, which contained more rooms and a Junior Common Room.
+In the early years of the 20th century, its capacity was increased with the addition of the Nield Wing extension to Main Hall, which contained more rooms and a Junior Common Room.
 Dalton Hall became a university hall of residence in 1958.
 Although the original intention was to admit both men and women, once the university started to admit women, this proposal was dropped and Dalton Hall remained a male only hall until it merged with Ellis Llywd Jones Hall in 1987.

+Between February and September of 2023, internal decoration of Graham and Ewings were refurbished.